These Vegan Swedish Meatballs are:

 I love to serve these Vegan Swedish Meatballs with my Creamy Vegan Mashed Potatoes, a side of steamed veg, and some cranberry sauce, which tastes very similar to ligonberry sauce but is much easier to make/get hold of!

 For more white bean recipes, check out my:

 If you try out this recipe or anything else from my blog, I’d really love to hear any feedback!
 Please give it a rating, leave a comment, or tag a photo #rhiansrecipes on Instagram!
 Thank you.

-These Vegan Ikea Meatballs are rich and meaty, seriously comforting and covered in a creamy gravy!
+These Vegan Swedish Meatballs are rich and meaty, seriously comforting and covered in a creamy gravy!